 1 The newspaper photographs showed a smiling girl, but that was only half the story.
 Annabelle's diary explained what really happened.
 This is what she wrote:

 2 No one, especially me, wanted to go down the halls at night because of the rumors that the building was haunted by Rosalind's ghost.
-I, Annabelle, was the newest student.
-I had never have heard the ghost's cries because I cried myself to sleep each night.
+I was the newest student.
+I had never heard the ghost's cries because I cried myself to sleep each night.
 I was so homesick.
-The last thing I needed was to hear...or see a ghost!
+The last thing I needed was to hear or see a ghost!

 4 According to stories, Rosalind, a young girl who had lived here in 1870, had died of tuberculosis.
 Her unsmiling portrait still hung in the hallway.
 Some said that they heard her cries at night because she missed her doll.
-Others said that the doll had been destroyed because of Rosalind's illness.
-Still others said the little girl herself had hidden the doll, filled with her parents' coins, and that she had died before she could reveal the doll's location.
+They said that the doll had been destroyed because of Rosalind's illness.
+Others said the little girl had hidden the doll filled with her parents' coins and that she had died before she could get the doll.
 After Rosalind died, her doll was never found.
 Her parents were so devastated by her death that they moved away.
 The house became the Seton School for Girls.

 5 None of the popular girls talked to me.
 I thought that if I could find the doll and its treasure, someone might like me.
-It was a silly daydream, but it kept my mind off of the open house at the school.
+It was a silly daydream, but it kept my mind off the open house at the school.
 My parents lived too far away to come, and I would feel so alone.
-I was dreading that evening.
+I dreaded that evening.

-6 The night of the party, everyone dressed in their finest satin dresses.
-Ribbons ran through their curled hair.
+6 The night of the party, everyone dressed in their finest dresses.
+Ribbons topped their curled hair.
 I tried my best to look happy, but inside I was miserable.
-I didn't even know the names or faces of most of the girls at school yet, and I had made a plan.
+I didn't know the names of most of the girls at school yet, so I made a plan.
 I would escape to the library and read during the party.

 9 "My parents aren't here, either," she confided.
 "I wanted to find a book to read, but instead, I found something better.
 Look!"